 - They rely only upon food choices to bring them comfort or enjoyment instead of living a life that brings them for happiness.

 The facts are that my body was in an inflamed state.
-I could eat these foods with no major symptoms because my immune system was fighting, sending out antibodies to keep me going with no real disruption but how long was my body going to allow this to happen before it completely cracked the shits and began failing me, before I found myself in the waiting room of the local GP, looking for answers about unknown health issues, taking medications to keep my body and brain functioning optimally….fu@k that shit, that’s not for me!
+I could eat these foods with no major symptoms because my immune system was fighting, sending out antibodies to keep me going with no real disruption but how long was my body going to allow this to happen before it completely cracked the shits and began failing me, before I found myself in the waiting room of the local GP, looking for answers about unknown health issues, taking medications to keep my body and brain functioning optimally….no thanks, that’s not for me.

 Gastro Intestinal Symptoms

 · Irritable bowel Syndrome (IBS) · Leaky Gut Syndrome · Irritable Bowel Disease (IBD) – Ulcerative Colitis and Crohn’s Disease · Gas · Diarrhea · Constipation · Cramping · Indigestion · Nausea

 · Rashes · Dermatitis of any kind · Eczema · Angioedema · Hives · Psoriasis